-- (1) In general, examinations which are not completed during the course of study may only be carried out by professors, lecturers, as well as research assistants, research associates, academic councillors, and temporary academic councillors who, on the basis of long-standing teaching experience, have been granted the right to conduct examinations.
-Research assistants, research associates, academic councillors and temporary academic councillors, adjunct lecturers and lecturers with special responsibilities may only be appointed to conduct examinations in exceptional circumstances; when there are not enough faculty members available, who are authorised to conduct examinations. - (2) Examinations held during the course of study are usually conducted by the teacher of the respective course. - (3) Observers must have sat the corresponding Master's examination or equivalent. - (4) Candidates may propose an examiner for their Master's thesis; however, this does not constitute a legal entitlement to be examined by a certain examiner. - (5) The chairperson of the examinations board ensures that candidates are given sufficient advance notice of examiners' names.
+- (1) In general, examinations which are not completed during the course of study may only be carried out by professors, junior professors, lecturers, associate professors, or research associates who have been granted the right to conduct examinations due to longstanding teaching experience.
+Research assistants, research associates, adjunct lecturers and lecturers with special responsibilities may only be appointed to conduct examinations under exceptional circumstances; if there are not enough faculty members available, who are authorised to conduct examinations. - (2) Observers must have sat the corresponding Master's examination or equivalent. - (3) Examinations held as an integrated part of a course or lecture during the course of study are usually conducted by the teacher of the course in question.

+- (4) The candidate may suggest an examiner for the Master's thesis and the final oral examination; however, this does not constitute legal entitlement to be examined by a particular examiner. - (5) The chairperson of the examinations board ensures that candidates are notified of examiners' names in due time.